How To Spot A Fake Rolex!

-All Rolex watches are either made out of deluxe precious metals (gold and platinum) or high quality materials, including Rolex’s very own stainless steel ‘904L’, a metal uniquely blended to emit a polished finished and withstand corrosion.
+All Rolex watches are either made out of deluxe precious metals (gold and platinum) or high quality materials, including Rolex’s very own stainless steel ‘904L’, a metal uniquely blended to emit a polished finish and withstand corrosion.
 Inexpensive materials are used to create counterfeit watches, and so the weight would be considerably lighter than an original, and the bracelet would feel slack, hollow and cheap.

-Just as an example, an original Rolex Stainless Steel Submariner weighs approximately 153 grams, where as a counterfeit only weighs around 124 grams.
+Just as an example, an original Rolex Stainless Steel Submariner weighs approximately 153 grams, whereas a counterfeit only weighs around 124 grams.

 Credit: Youtube- the Punisher